ChauChorHim/Sports-tracking/README.md

 # Sports-tracking
-This README is used for helping reader to install and build this project.
-Some interesting description for this project is [here](doc/documentation.md).
+This README is a guide to install and build the Sports-tracking project.
+For interesting project details, check [here](doc/documentation.md).

 <!-- TABLE OF CONTENTS -->
 <details>